 Cameron Wurf - Assistant Coach

-Cameron Wurf is a professional triathlete and road cyclist, who currently rides for the Cannondale team.
+Cameron Wurf is a professional triathlete and Internationally ranked Ironman.
+He was a road cyclist, who previously rode for the Cannondale team.
 Before becoming a professional road cyclist, Wurf was an Olympic lightweight rower and represented Australia at the 2004 Olympics in the men's lightweight double scull.

 Over the last few years he has also begun to compete in Ironman races.
 Coach Wurf finished ninth overall and winning the 30-34 age group on his Ironman debut at Whistler in July 2015.
 Wurf made his professional triathlon debut at the Ironman Asia-Pacific Championships in Cairns in June 2016.

 With a personal best erg of 6:03 as a lightweight, and having seen many different training philosophies across three elite endurance sports, Coach Wurf is very knowledgeable in how to train and build stronger athletes, and will be working with our UCLA athletes during land sessions and in mentoring those on the roster who wish to row Internationally.